Australia sends relief ship to Fiji in wake of Cyclone Winston

 The scale of damage and loss is becoming apparent to authorities and aid organisations as communications are being gradually restored throughout the archipelago.

-UNICEF spokeswoman Alice Clements said her organisation now estimates that more than 62,000 Fijians are homeless and living in evacuation shelters.
+UNICEF spokeswoman Alice Clements said that her organisation now estimates that more than 62,000 Fijians are now homeless, and living in evacuation shelters.

 "People are very resilient here and have got a solution to every problem, but there are just so many people who don't have any options," Clements said.

-"As hard as we are working and as hard as the government is working the scale of this is going to outrun us all unless we get help," she said.
+"As hard as we are working and as hard as the government is working the scale of this is going to outrun us all unless we get help."

-Australia's military vessel, HMAS Canberra, left on Friday and was expected to arrive in Fijian waters early next week.
+Australia's military vessel, HMAS Canberra, departed Brisbane, on Australia's east coast, on Friday and is expected to arrive in Fijian waters early next week.

-It was carrying three helicopters and 60 tonnes of supplies, including water purification equipment and medical supplies.
+It is carrying three helicopters and 60 tonnes of supplies, including water purification equipment and medical supplies.

-The ship's departure came as Australia's foreign ministry said on Twitter that the first helicopter load of Australian aid had reached the hard-hit remote island of Koro on Saturday.
+The ship's departure comes as Australia's foreign ministry said on Twitter that the first helicopter load of Australian aid had reached the hard-hit island of Koro on Saturday.

 (Reporting by Tom Westbrook; Editing by Tom Hogue)